esync-network/docs/docs/validators/faq.md

 ## Is it possible to run the validator on a Windows machine?

 Yes.
-Docker also runs on Windows machines, therefore the eCredits Validator Node can also run on Windows.
+Docker also runs on Windows machines, therefore the eSync Network Validator Node can also run on Windows.
 Windows users sometimes report issues with the DNS resolving within Docker.
 In that case, you can fix it by adding the following line to the docker-compose file:

 ```yaml
     dns: